-When looking to start a creative outreach method, Dale advises to stay consistent, create a cadence, and be authentic.
-“Being creative doesn’t just crack the code on how to prospect better, it builds familiarity, relevance, drives curiosity and interrupts typical patterns.”
+When looking to start a creative outreach method, Dale advises staying consistent, creating a cadence, and being authentic.
+“Being creative doesn’t just crack the code on how to prospect better, it builds familiarity, relevance drives curiosity, and interrupts typical patterns.”

 Think about your target audience – remain respectful and do your research.
 Be sure to come up with something they can appreciate.

 “We’ve just finished an unimaginably difficult year,” said Nancy Halpern, founder of Political IQ, a New York City-based management consulting firm that helps organizations resolve office politics.
 How you motivate and support your team will set the tone for the next six months.”

 As some offices move hybrid and others stay remote – one thing is certain.
 It’s vital to keep your employees engaged and motivated.
 Her best advice: ask open-ended questions.
 “If they say everything is fine, encourage them to be honest by sharing your own concerns and challenges.
 If you’re vulnerable and candid, they will respond in kind,” she noted.

 Co-Founder of SOTA Partners, Neal Taparia believes communicating a vision once isn’t enough to motivate or inspire your team.
 “A role of a leader is to constantly show your team the business is progressing towards its long-term vision.
 It can be a weekly meeting or email.
 Take the effort to regularly show them how everything ties to your mission.”